robson-alecio/sneer/sneer/README.txt

 Main Class: main.MainDemo - Run it and follow usage instructions.

-home_override - You can set this system property to make Sneer run in a different directory, so you can have several different Sneer installations running at the same time.
+home_override - You can set this Java system property to make Sneer run in a different directory, so you can have several different Sneer installations running at the same time.
+Example: java -Dhome_override=some/other/directory main.MainDemo YourName

 JUnit Tests - They are found inside the *.tests packages.
 For example, the sneer.kernel.tests package contains the JUnit tests referring to the Sneer kernel.